 In January, 2008, Mark was awarded a rare Artist Visa for the UK.
 It merited a move to London.
 Mark secured several regular shows throughout Europe and became the host of the "On Stage" acoustic showcase at HALO, the PRS Venue of the Year.
 His "Live in London, Simple Ingredients" CD was released in early 2010 to rave reviews soon after.
 During the recording process, Mark also made his West End debut, performing with Alan Cumming in the show "I Bought A Blue Car Today."

 Mark returned to NYC in the summer of 2010.
 Since his return the "Worlds of Warcraft" animated video for his song "Aquaman's Lament" on the "spiffworld" YouTube page continues to average thousands of hits a day.
 The CD “Throwing Shapes” was released in 2012, once again garnering great reviews.
 While touring for the project, Mark was honored with an invitation to perform a Christmas concert at the White House in Washington D.C.
 A recording of that show was released as a holiday album benefiting the American Red Cross.
-The follow-up to his critically acclaimed 2015 CD, Play Harder, will be the first nationally distributed album only available on a USB Stick, (It will also be available at all of the regular digital retailers).
-"My Mighty MAJic Stick" will be released in the spring of 2017 and Mark will be touring with it throughout the year.
+The follow-up to his critically acclaimed 2015 CD, Play Harder, resulted in more glowing reviews and a successful tour through Japan and Singapore.
+Mark's most recent project is the first nationally distributed album only physically available on a USB Stick, (It is also available at all regular digital retailers).
+"My Mighty MAJic Stick" was released in May of 2017.
+Mark will be touring with "My Mighty MAJic Stick" throughout the year.